 For if you forgive others their trespasses, your heavenly Father will also forgive you; but if you do not forgive others, neither will your Father forgive your trespasses.

-Each Lent we focus on hearing and pondering God's word.
+Each Lent we try again to hear and ponder God's word.
 Carefully listening to the word, of appreciating and absorbing it, of responding to it obediently, is a lifelong task.
 This cycle of life is symbolized by rain and snow, falling from the sky and soaking the earth, then rising towards heaven as bushes and trees.
 Divine inspiration is the rain and snow, our inspired lives are the bushes and trees.
 This image concludes the great section of Isaiah 40-55, some of the most sublime literature of the Old Testament.
 The lines of this exalted poem show all the hallmarks of human genius, well trained and carefully exercised.
 They seethe with hopes and ideals, with courage and persistence, calling us to trust in God.
 The author of this sublime poetry was "Second Isaiah" the great unknown genius of the Old Testament.

 "See!"
 God says through the anonymous prophet, "upon the palms of my hands I have written your name" (Is 49:16).
 And the reason is "because you are precious in my eyes and because I love you" (43:4).
 Divine love is portrayed in terms of unconditional forgiveness.
 And this is exactly the type of love which Jesus teaches us when he taught us to pray the Our Father.
 Hope, confidence and security are planted in our hearts and genuinely confessed, when we say: "Your kingdom come.
 Your will be done on earth as it is in heaven.
 Give us today our daily bread, forgive us . . . and deliver us. . ."
 These beautiful words (of a kingdom to come, of fresh, daily bread, of gentle forgiveness from depths of understanding, of deliverance from anxiety, of soothing every wrong) allow the soul to develope from a new embryo into a fully formed man and woman of God.